 I can appreciate that Starbucks is trying to take their loss on the salary issue and spin it in their favor; but it’s really more of the same of Starbucks trying to underpay its employees.
 Just because an employee is not so managerial that he or she would meet the salary exemption does not mean that employee would necessarily be so un-managerial that he or she should receive part of the tip pool.
 The legal standards for salaried, exempt employees is not entirely the same as the standard for tip pooling.

 The court ruled that under New York law there is no clear test of how much managerial control is necessary to exclude a supervisory employee from tip pooling but there has to be more than slight supervisory duties involved when the rest of the employee’s duties are service-related.
-The New York court pointed out that restaurant captains (a term I was unfamiliar with until today), who are sort of shift supervisors at restaurants, are tip eligible under New York law because they spend most of their time performing customer service even though they have a few supervisory duties.
+The New York court pointed out that restaurant captains, who are sort of shift supervisors at restaurants, are tip eligible under New York law because they spend most of their time performing customer service even though they have a few supervisory duties.
 Other states have more specific labor codes that would exclude these employees but the New York court took the less specific language of its own labor code to throw open the door to a wider pool of employees to share in the tip pool.

 Texas tip pooling laws

 In Texas our labor code tracks federal law.
 Under federal law the FLSA determines who can be included in a tip pool based on what is known as the economic realities test.
 Under this test, Starbucks shift supervisors probably had enough managerial authority to be excluded from the tip pool–and in my opinion definitely have enough authority to be excluded.